 - Maps: Medium to large.
 There is terrain that gives bonuses.

-- Equipment: You can equip one weapon at a time, and have 3 in reserve.
-There is no other equipment.
+- Equipment: You can equip 6 things at a time, I believe.

 - Death: Permanent.

 I played this game some years ago so I'm not going to play it again because it's rather long.
 This is one of the games in the long-running Megami Tensei franchise.
 They adapted the system to an SRPG style, and while it's rough in some areas, I liked it overall.

 The story is awful.
 I assume there was some backstory given in the instructions, but beyond that the game has almost no plot -- to the point where it almost fails the criteria I have that these games have to have a developing plot.

 The gameplay is much better, though.
 As in other MT games, the main character can convince demons to join the team.
 These can be levelled up (max 8) and then combined with other demons, and they will bring over the skills they learned.
 This allows you to get some customized demons.
 The demons come in 8 varieties, and each variety has a different compability (in attack/defense) with other types.
 This means you can't just rely on a few powerful demons, but you have to have a somewhat varied party to deal with the monsters you encounter.